flowest3/odin-recipes/README.md

 # odin-recipes
-In this project I learned the basics of html that I've been learning thought The Odin Project.
+In this project I practiced the basics of html that I've been learning thought The Odin Project.